 Exercise: use a remote repository¶

-In this exercise, you will use a remote repository to synchronise and merge changes between multiple local repositories, starting from the local git-exercise
+In this exercise, you will use a remote repository to synchronise and merge changes between multiple local repositories, starting from the local git-exercise repository that you created in the previous exercise.

 Create a remote repository¶